Karen Fishwick

 Karen Fishwick (born 12 May 1990) is a Scottish actor and musician.

 Fishwick was born in Clarkston, East Renfrewshire.
 She trained at Motherwell College.

 She has appeared in a number of productions in Glasgow at the Citizens Theatre and other venues, starring in productions of Our Lady of Perpetual Succour and Hansel and Gretel.

+She has a husband and a daughter.